Nigar1209/berlin-poi-osm-pipeline/postgres_to_elastic/readme.md

 # Elasticsearch & Kibana (local machine)
+### How to setup and using the Kibana UI vs Python requests

 ## Create network if not exists
 - docker network inspect elastic >/dev/null 2>&1 || docker network create elastic